rubyaustralia/rubyconfau-2014-cfp/talk-finding_things_with_amazon_cloud_search_and_active_asari/README.md

 # Finding things with Amazon Cloud Search and (Active)-Asari

 Amazon Cloud Search provides a powerful mechanism for adding search to your application….
-It automatically sales things for you and indexes your data as you add thing.
+It automatically scales things for you and indexes your data as you add thing.
 Integrating it with your Ruby application can be a challenge, especially in multiple environments.
 It has crazy domain names, and requires a lot of glue code to automate spinning up environments, and search operations.
 Thankfully we have Asari and Active-Asari to make that easier.
 Join us as we talk about search, tools you can use and how Asari and Active-Asari can make it more approachable when you need to move beyond database and solr based search in your application.

 ## Lance Gleason